 - They must have the General Data Protection Regulation (GDPR) and the Health Insurance Portability and Accountability Act (HIPAA), E-Privacy.

-- should meet privacy laws.
+- It should meet privacy laws.

 - It must have a user-friendly dashboard.

-What are Some Privacy-Focused Analytics?
+What are Some Privacy Focused or Privacy Friendly Analytics?

 1. Fathom Analytics: